CS571-F23/lectures/Week11/Week11-ReactNative3/week11-reactnative3.md

  - How to pass data using React Navigation?
  - How to perform "switch" navigation?
+ - How to use overlays (modals)?
+ - How to make our apps accessible?
  - How to store secrets on mobile devices?
  - How to do advanced gestures and animations?
  - How to use sensors?
  - How to deploy our apps?

 </div>

 ---